plpetkov-tech/kubb.in/README.md

 // you need an ssl certificate configured in the backend and front : sorry this are requirements so the prod app can be super secure and modern 👍
 // in the server folder :
 mvn clean package
+// the front folder is my kubbfront repo which need to be cloned in the root of the project as it will need it for the docker compose
 ```

 ### Installing